-Entries to the U.S. National Sake Appraisal are evaluated in a blind tasting over two days with eleven participating judges, eight from Japan and three from the U. S. There are two sessions: the isshin, or first tasting, in which all entries are tasted, and the nishin, or second tasting of entries in the top 50th percentile of the isshin tasting.
+Entries to the U.S. National Sake Appraisal are evaluated in a blind tasting over three days with eleven participating judges, usually eight from Japan and three from the U. S. There are two sessions: the isshin, or first tasting, in which all entries are tasted, and the nishin, or second tasting of entries in the top 50th percentile of the isshin tasting.
 Gold and silver awards are determined by ranking in the nisshin session.

 Entries are judged based on four criteria: aroma, taste, balance and overall impression.
 Aroma figures strongly in the judging of ginjo and daiginjo labels but is less of a factor with junmai entries.
 When evaluating the taste, judges also take into account body and texture.
 With balance, entries are viewed favorably when aroma is perfectly integrated with flavor and the sake possesses an overall harmony.